bhavesh-asana/gaines/README.md

       `git@github.com:bhavesh-asana/gaines.git`
 2. Create the virtual environment and install the required packages `pip install -r requirements.txt`
-3. Please send a request to share the 'App Secrets', a necessary file to run the application.
+3. Please send a request (mailto:asanbhavesh@gmail.com) to share the 'App Secrets', a necessary file to run the application.
 4. Change the directory to the root folder, where you find `manage.py` file.
-5. To run the application execute the following command, `python manage.py runserver`
+5. To run the application execute the following command,\n `python manage.py runserver\n`
    The development server should start at [http://127.0.0.1:8080/](http://127.0.0.1:8080/)